Menu

 If we can’t change the bigger picture, the question becomes: how do we make the most of what we have?

 Psychometric tests measure personality, which is thought to be relatively fixed.
 They can tell you what’s going on inside someone’s head.
 Or possibly even how they’d like to be.
 But what does that mean in practice?
-How does that translate to what the team is doing?

 If we have a set of personalities and a team objective, how do we reconcile those?
 Where’s the wiggle room?
 Where are the opportunities for change and growth?